mdn/content/files/en-us/web/css/@counter-style/symbols/index.md

 While a space between quoted symbols is not required, it makes the CSS more legible.
 To use a quote as a symbol, either escape the quote character or enclose the character is using different quotes, such as `"'"`.

 If using identifiers rather than strings to define the symbols, be aware of the syntax of identifiers.
-In particular, ascii non-letters like "\*" are not identifiers, and so must be quoted in a string.
-Hex escapes, used in several of the counter styles defined in this specification, "eat" the following space (to allow a digit to follow a hex escape without ambiguity), so two spaces must be put after a hex escape to separate it from the following one, or else they'll be considered adjacent, and part of the same identifier.
-For example, symbols: \660 \661; only defines a single symbol, consisting of the U+0660 and U+0661 characters, rather than the two that were intended; either quote the escapes in strings, like symbols: "\660" "\661", or put two spaces between the escapes.
+As noted above, ASCII non-letters like `*` are not identifiers and must either be quoted in a string or escaped.
+Hex escapes characters are followed by a space.
+This space may look like the space separating two identifiers, but it is actually there to enable a digit to follow a HEX-escaped character.
+That means two spaces must be put after a hex escaped identifier to separate it from the following identifier.
+As your code tools might remove double spaces, it is likely safer to quote identifiers that need to be escaped and use strings instead.

 ## Formal definition